soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 5-194 Substitute Signs.* ::

 Any dealer who wishes to post a sign other than the one supplied by the Department may do so, provided that the sign so substituted is approved by the Commissioner prior to its posting.
-To be approved, substitute signs shall be at least eleven inches by seventeen inches in size and shall contain language that is similar in import to that required by § 5-192.
-Dealers may expand upon, but may not omit, any of the language required by § 5-192.
+To be approved, substitute signs shall be at least eleven inches by seventeen inches in size and shall contain language that is similar in import to that required by 6 RCNY § 5-192.
+Dealers may expand upon, but may not omit, any of the language required by 6 RCNY § 5-192.
 To obtain prior approval for a substitute sign, a dealer shall submit to the Department a true representation of the sign for which approval is being sought.
 The type for the heading on substitute signs shall not be smaller than three quarters (3/4) of an inch in size.
 The type for the text on substitute signs shall not be smaller than one half (l/2) of an inch in size.